airswap/airswap-nft-marketplace/.github/PULL_REQUEST_TEMPLATE.md

 # Checklist:

 - [ ] I have read and understood CONTRIBUTING.MD
-- [ ] I have included the ticket number in my PR.
+- [ ] I have included the ticket number in my PR
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented the parts where my code is hard to understand